 - Place your left hand after your neck.

 - Gradually rotate your upper body backward by affecting your left shoulder edge to the floor.
 You should feel a gentle stretch in your lower back.

 - Copy the rotation stretch 10 times, including each stretch for 1–3 seconds before slowly going out of the rotation.

 - copy steps 1–6 on your left side.

 Get Answers from a Doctor in Minutes, Anytime

 Have therapeutic questions?
-Join with a board-certified, trained doctor online or by phone.
-Pediatricians and other professionals available 24/7.
+Join a board-certified, trained doctor online or by phone.
+Pediatricians and other professionals are available 24/7.

 Use a foam breaker or firm cushion to do the supported bridge.
-It supports decompress your lower back through supported elevation.
+It supports decompressing your lower back through supported elevation.